colestrode/skellington/README.md

 ## Composable Slack Bots

 Skellington is a skeleton for your [Botkit](https://github.com/howdyai/botkit) bots.
 It handles the boilerplate connection and error handling and let's you get down to the business of bot-making.
-You can write a new bot in a handfule of lines of code!
+You can write a new bot in just a few of lines of code!

 Skellington has a robust plugin architecture letting you import plugins into your Skellington bot to mix and match functionality.
 This will let you keep your bot small, code clean, and your deployments simple.